eda-ricercatore/admin-notes/skill-set/skill-set-7.md

 	- Excellent verbal and written communication skills
 + skill set:
 	- Staff Post-Silicon Validation Engineer
 	- The successful candidate will lead a team of post-silicon validation engineers towards the productization of high-performance FPGAs in 7nm and below.
-His or her responsibilities will include the following:

-Working with leading-edge protocols, including PCIe Gen5, 400Gbps Ethernet, die-to-die communications and high-speed external memory interfaces like GDDR6, HBM and DDR5
+	- Working with leading-edge protocols, including PCIe Gen5, 400Gbps Ethernet, die-to-die communications and high-speed external memory interfaces like GDDR6, HBM and DDR5
-Driving the bring-up, hardware validation and debug of new FPGA products; tracking the bringup and validation schedules through to completion
+	- Driving the bring-up, hardware validation and debug of new FPGA products; tracking the bringup and validation schedules through to completion
-Owning the generation and maintenance of detailed test plans based on specifications, outlining validation experiments and procedures
+	- Owning the generation and maintenance of detailed test plans based on specifications, outlining validation experiments and procedures
-Selection, acquisition and set-up of required test equipment and software, leveraging automation wherever possible Analyzing results and measurements, developing visualizations to assist in deeper understanding of data Collaborating with hardware and software teams to resolve hardware issues and optimize results Collaborating with the operations team to optimize parametric yield from high volume ATE tests Mentoring and guiding junior engineers
+	- Selection, acquisition and set-up of required test equipment and software, leveraging automation wherever possible
+	- Analyzing results and measurements, developing visualizations to assist in deeper understanding of data
+	- Collaborating with hardware and software teams to resolve hardware issues and optimize results
+	- Collaborating with the operations team to optimize parametric yield from high volume ATE tests
-Skills and Qualifications
+	- Mentoring and guiding junior engineers
-MS in Electrical/Computer Engineering with 8+ Years of experience in post-silicon validation Proficiency in scripting languages such as Python, Perl and TCL Proficiency in tools and methods for data collection and organization Expertise in high-end serial protocols like PCIe Gen3/4/5 and 100/200/400Gbps Ethernet, high speed external memory interfaces, memory protocols like DDR4/5 and PLLs and IO standards
+	- MS in Electrical/Computer Engineering with 8+ Years of experience in post-silicon validation
+	- Proficiency in scripting languages such as Python, Perl and TCL
+	- Proficiency in tools and methods for data collection and organization
+	- Expertise in high-end serial protocols like PCIe Gen3/4/5 and 100/200/400Gbps Ethernet, high speed external memory interfaces, memory protocols like DDR4/5 and PLLs and IO standards
-Familiarity with test and measurement equipment – high-bandwidth Oscilloscopes, BERTs, serial and memory protocol analyzers and exercisers
+	- Familiarity with test and measurement equipment – high-bandwidth Oscilloscopes, BERTs, serial and memory protocol analyzers and exercisers
-Familiarity with signal integrity and power integrity aspects of high speed interfaces, packages, PCBs and measurement equipment is a plus
+	- Familiarity with signal integrity and power integrity aspects of high speed interfaces, packages, PCBs and measurement equipment is a plus
-Experience with FPGA design and implementation is desirable Excellent debugging skills
+	- Experience with FPGA design and implementation is desirable
+	- Excellent debugging skills
-Excellent verbal and written communication skills
+	- Excellent verbal and written communication skills
 + skill set:
+	- Design Doherty circuits
+	- load pull techniques
+	- tune, match, and circuit optimization
+	- optimization of circuit linearity for ***DPD***
++ new product introduction, NPI
++ new technology introduction, NTI
-	- BLAH.
+	- for semiconductor manufacturing
 + skill set:
+	- Staff Senior DFT Engineer
+	- The employee will own test-ability of the core fabric of high-performance standalone and embedded FPGAs.
+	- Develop the test methodology of the FPGA core fabric; work actively with front-end and back-end designers to support DFT implementation
+	- Create and validate custom and ATPG test vectors for SAF/TF testing of the core fabric
+	- Work with external vendor on memory BIST architecture and implementation
+	- Work with test engineers to get patterns ready for the ATE; support the test program from wafer sort to final test
+	- Provide support to customers on the testability of Achronix eFPGA products
-	- BLAH.
+	- Mentor junior engineers
+	- Experience with industry standard DFT flows (ATPG, BIST, etc.) and tools
+	- Experience with production test pattern generation, fault coverage and fault analysis
+	- Experience with digital VLSI design and verification
+	- Experience programming in a scripting language
+	- Familiarity with WGL and STIL formats for test vectors
+	- Familiarity with using and/or designing FPGAs is a plus
+	- Excellent problem solving and debugging skills
+	- Well organized and excellent communication skills
+	- BS/MS in Electrical Engineering or Computer Science + 4-10 years' experience
++ Waveform Generation Language (WGL): https://www.edn.com/understanding-wgl-scan-data-structures-and-some-common-issues/
+	- compare with IEEE STIL, VCD, and eVCD.
 + skill set:
+	- Hardware Automation Engineer
+	- The employee will own hardware design automation and flows for the core technology team at Achronix.
+	- Develop and maintain Python tools for hardware design automation and analysis
+	- Develop and support processes for bug tracking, continuous integration and hardware regression testing using a combination of internally-developed scripts and third-party tools
+	- Monitor regression environment for systematic issues and facilitate health checks (e.g., system/disk performance, rolling out script/tool/plugin updates)
+	- Identify infrastructure optimizations and validate them using data-driven processes
+	- Identify areas for improvement in the engineering process and design and develop scripts to implement these improvements
+	- Drive efforts to improve the visibility into the design process to catch errors earlier and implement automated error checking
+	- Collaborate with external teams to drive standardization of engineering processes and methodologies across organizations
+	- Excellent programming and debugging skills in Python
-	- BLAH.
+	- Excellent Unix/Linux knowledge
+	- Able to build complex Python tools from scratch as needed
+	- Experience profiling and optimizing scripts, both for performance and portability
+	- Strong understanding of version control systems – e.g. perforce, git, mercurial
+	- Experience with CI/CD tools is a plus – e.g., Jenkins, TravisCI, Buildbot
+	- Familiarity with grid engine or job scheduler tools – e.g. SGE, LSF
+	- Familiarity with circuit/ASIC design process and FPGAs is a plus
+	- Familiarity with object-oriented programming concepts is a plus
+	- Well organized with excellent communication skills; ability to operate without direct supervision and collaborate efficiently with other team members
+	- BS/MS in Electrical Engineering or Computer Science + 2-6 years' experience
 + skill set:
 	- BLAH.
 + skill set: